 - To lower the cost of purchase by 10% through implementation of electronic auctions for significant orders.

 Such goals will provide you and your team with a clear direction and will be of great help for the implementation process.
 Make sure to share them with your solution supplier so you know everybody has clear understanding of the goals and everybody is on the same page.
 You should work out ways to collaborate towards these goals together, and in order to do that, you need to get everyone to understand what the goals are and why they’re like that.

-2. Let your employees define the requirements.
+2. You haven’t let your employees define the requirements

 You often hear that the user, the customer, and their experience are very important, that they need to have an impact on their software and that it should meet their expectations.
 As long as your goal is to satisfy all or most of your employees, this is the way to follow.